rightjs/rightjs-docs/docs/en/goods/events.md

 ## DOM Events Firing, :dom

-By default when you try to initiate events on dom elements in RightJS, it will simply go through all the callbacks registered to the element with a fake event.
-It works but it's not real.
+By default when you try to initiate events on a DOM element, RightJS will simply go through all the callbacks registered to the element by use of a fake event.
+This works fine, but it's not the real thing.

-If you need to fire real dom-events, then you might use this module.
-When it is included this module wraps the original events initiation methods and uses the new ones, so that there will be no difference at the API level.
+If you need to fire real DOM events, you should use this module.
+Once included, the module wraps the original events initiation methods and uses the new ones.
+Therefore, nothing changes on the API level.

 __NOTE:__ Konqueror 3 does not support this feature.